Skip to content

 Grafana Dashboard

-This repo contains a example Grafana dashboard utilizing all the above exposed metrics from kube-router. dashboard
+This repo contains an example Grafana dashboard utilizing all the above exposed metrics from kube-router. dashboard